mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

 ### Adding to workflow

 We need to add the publish job as the last job in the workflow.
-We can configure the publish job to run after the test job completes.
+We can configure the publish job to run when the test job completes.

 ```yml